jacklul/asuswrt-scripts/README.md

 ## [`vpn-samba`](/scripts/vpn-samba.sh)

-Masquerades Samba ports to allow VPN clients to connect to your LAN shares.
+Masquerades Samba ports to allow VPN clients to connect to your LAN shares without reconfiguring each device.

 By default, default networks for WireGuard, OpenVPN and IPSec are allowed.
 _PPTP has a build-in toggle for this feature in the WebUI so it is not included by default._